davidramiro/Marlin-Ai3M/README.md

 # Anycubic i3 Mega Marlin (BLTouch) 1.1.9 by davidramiro & MNieddu91

 This is my slightly customized version of the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin), gratefully based on [derhopp's repo](https://github.com/derhopp/Marlin-with-Anycubic-i3-Mega-TFT), [davidramiros's repo](https://github.com/davidramiro/Marlin-AI3M) and [DerDomink's repo](https://github.com/DerDominik/Marlin-AnycubicI3Mega-BLTouch).
 This version is a simply 1-to-1 copy of [davidramiros's](https://github.com/davidramiro/Marlin-AI3M) with the necessary changes that **BLTouch or any clone can be used.**

 Feel free to discuss issues and work with davidramiro and me further optimizing this firmware!

 I am running this version on an Anycubic Mega-S (for distinction of the different versions, check [this Thingiverse thread](https://www.thingiverse.com/groups/anycubic-i3-mega/forums/general/topic:27064)).
 Basically, this works on every Ultrabase version that has two Z-axis endstops.
-For i3 Mega with single endstop check [davidramiros's Wiki] https://github.com/davidramiro/Marlin-AI3M/wiki/Customization-&-Compiling#single-z-endstop).
+For i3 Mega with single endstop check [davidramiros's Wiki](https://github.com/davidramiro/Marlin-AI3M/wiki/Customization-&-Compiling#single-z-endstop).
 By default it is designed to work on i3 Mega.
-New Mega-S works too, but calibrating your extruder is mandatory since it needs to have increased E-steps, see the instructions below.
+New Mega-S works too, but calibrating your extruder is mandatory since it needs to have increased E-steps, see [davidramiros's Wiki](https://github.com/davidramiro/Marlin-AI3M/wiki/Customization-&-Compiling#mega-s).

 All about a highly recommended calibration according to the instructions can be found in [davidramiro's Wiki](https://github.com/davidramiro/Marlin-AI3M/wiki/Extruder-Calibration/).
 You can find everything you need to set up and calibrate the BLTouch in my [Wiki](https://github.com/MNieddu91/Marlin-AI3M-BLTouch/wiki).

 Note: This is just a firmware, not magic.
 A big part of print quality still depends on your slicer settings and mechanical condition of your machine.
 Since I have reduced the acceleration and jerk settings a bit, depending on your slicer the estimated print time might be around 20% lower.
 You can compensate that loss of speed by raising the general print speed without losing quality.